 Thief steals SUV with children sitting in backseat in Burlington

-BURLINGTON, N.C. — A man stole an SUV in Burlington which two children were still sitting in the backseat, according to police.
+BURLINGTON, N.C. — A man stole an SUV in Burlington while two children were still sitting in the backseat, according to police.

 At about 8:32 p.m.
 Wednesday, officers responded to a report of a stolen vehicle at Academy Sports at 655 Huffman Mill Road.